 - A standard of care based on the expertise of the medical professional and their motives

-A medical malpractice lawyer in Philadelphia will document the link between your injury and the medical professional’s negligent actions.
+A medical malpractice lawyer will document the link between your injury and the medical professional’s negligent actions.
 With the help of a medical expert, the events leading up to the injury or diagnosis of a condition can be investigated.

 Types of Medical Malpractice Cases

 Common medical malpractice cases fall within three different categories.
 A Philadelphia medical malpractice attorney knows the best way to prepare your case based on the type.
 These medical malpractice case types are as follows:

 - Negligence in diagnosing: When a doctor fails to diagnose properly, it can lead to worse consequences.
 If your doctor had made the correct diagnosis, you would not have the complications, injuries, or problems that you do.